-For more information on which organizations must comply with the Safeguards Rule, go to https://www.campusguard.com/defining-glba-scope-in-higher-education .
+We’ve defined which organizations must comply with the Safeguards Rule.
 Keep in mind that within the updates to the new Rule, there is now also a built-in Small Business Exception for those institutions with less than 5,000 customers that allows them to forego adherence to some of the compliance requirements.

 The updated Rule is more prescriptive, providing more guidance on how to develop and implement an information security program, whereas the previous Safeguards Rule allowed institutions to exercise discretion by referring to data protection in higher level generalities.
 Although organizations still have flexibility to design their programs as appropriate to the size and complexity of their institutions and the sensitivity of the customer information, it is these more prescriptive requirements that may have an impact on information security programs that had been previously considered compliant.

 Updates to the Safeguards Rule include: